 Some say the yellow ghost pepper is not as hot as the red.
 Despite this, you’ll find it’s hotter than other spicy chillies like the fatalii.

 The peach Bhut Jolokia is another natural mutation of the red ghost pepper.
 This plant grows longer pendant pods than other bhuts.
 The average length of the peach ghost pepper is usually around 4 inches (10.16 cm), and the largest gets to be about 6 inches (15.24 cm).

 Pods start off green and then end up a beautiful pinkish, peach color.
 If you leave them on the vine, they have the potential to turn orange.

+The purple ghost pepper grows smaller pods than other Bhut Jolokia varieties.
 Some chillies may start off as a deep purple and eventually turn red if left on the vine.
 Others may start off green and then turn purple before going red.